zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 ### showWorkHours `Boolean` *(default: false)*

 If set to true the view will be initially shown in business hours mode.
-By default view is displyed in full day mode.
+By default view is displayed in full day mode.

 > The `showWorkHours` option is supported when [views.type](#configuration-views.type) is set to "day" or "week".